Gaj Yatra: Elephant Corridor Preservation - India

 Elephants originated in Africa and Asia, the only regions where wild elephant populations are found today.
-Two species of elephant are native to Africa, the African savannah elephant and the African forest elephant.
-In Asia, there is one species, the Asian elephant—but this species contains a few subspecies, including the Sri Lankan elephant, Indian elephant, Borneo elephant, and Sumatran elephant.
+Two species of elephant are native to Africa: the African savannah elephant and the African forest elephant.
+In Asia, there is one species, the Asian elephant.
+This species contains a few subspecies, including the Sri Lankan elephant, Indian elephant, Borneo elephant, and Sumatran elephant.

-The oldest known elephant ancestor is a species called Eritherium, which only grew to be about 60 centimetres tall.
-This species lived during the Paleocene epoch (between 66 million and 56 million years ago) in Morocco.
+The oldest known elephant ancestor is a species called Eritherium, which only grew to be about 60 centimetres (24 inches) tall.
+This species lived in Morocco during the Paleocene epoch (between 66 million and 56 million years ago).
 The earliest fossil of a modern-day elephant species dates back to 4 million years ago.

 How much does an elephant weigh?